 The location of the New Orleans East study area is shown in Figure 133.
-The New Orleans East area is bounded on the south by the Gulf Intracoastal Waterway (GIWW), on the west by the IHNC, and on the north and east by Lake Pontchartrain and marsh lands.
+The New Orleans East area is bounded on the south by the GIWW, on the west by the IHNC, and on the north and east by Lake Pontchartrain and marshlands.
 Significant levee overtopping and breaches occurred all along the GIWW.
 There were also a few breaches along the floodwall on the IHNC near I-10, as well as overtopping of the floodwall near the Lakefront Airport.
 Overtopping also occurred along the levee at Lake Pontchartrain, but to a much lesser degree than on the GIWW.
-Therefore, the New Orleans East area received flood waters from all directions.
+Therefore, the New Orleans East area received floodwaters from all directions.

 Figure 133.
-New Orleans East area with locations of eyewitness accounts and stopped clocks
+New Orleans East area with locations of eyewitness accounts and stopped clocks.
+[Time is referenced to CDT].

 Approximately 25 eyewitness interviews have been conducted in the New Orleans East area.
-Stopped clock data have also been gathered in this area, as well as video footage of the levee overtopping at the Michoud power plant.
-At site 1 (Figure 133) an operator at OP#20 pump station stated that as soon as it became light enough to see (about 0620), he observed water flowing over the levee for as far as he could see.
-The elevation of the levee near this location is about 13 ft but drops to as low as 12.5 ft (based on pre-storm LIDAR data adjusted to NAVD88, 2004.65) about 2 miles east of OP#20.
-He indicated that the water was overtopping the levee by at least 2 ft until about 1100.
-He also reported that he could see across the GIWW to the south at this time, and that water was also going over the levee into the sub-basin north of the Lower Ninth Ward and St. Bernard Parish area The elevation of this levee just south of the GIWW ranges from 15 ft to as low as 11.1 ft (based on pre-storm LIDAR data adjusted to NAVD88, 2004.65).
-Further to the east at the Michoud power plant (site 2) water was observed flowing over the levee about 0615, continuing to about 1020.
-It should be noted that when the observers were first able to see (shortly after 0600), the levees were already overtopping.
-Therefore, the initiation of overtopping must have begun sometime prior to about 0615.
-Based on extrapolating the Paris Road USGS gauge up to a peak water level of 15.5 ft at 0815, the low spot in the levee would have began overtopping at about 0600 and likely earlier because of wave activity (Figure 129).
-Also, according to the extrapolated Paris Road USGS gauge the overtopping of the 13 ft levee would have began about 0630.
+Stopped-clock data have also been gathered in this area, as well as video footage of the levee overtopping at the Michoud power plant.
+At Site 1 (Figure 133) an operator at OP 20 pump station stated that as soon as it became light enough to see (about 1120 UTC (6:20 a.m.
+CDT)), he observed water flowing over the levee for as far as he could see.
+The elevation of the levee near this location is about 13 ft but drops to as low as 12.5 ft (based on pre-storm LIDAR data adjusted to NAVD88 (2004.65) about 2 miles east of OP 20.
+He indicated that the water was overtopping the levee by at least 2 ft until about 1600 UTC (11:00 a.m.
+CDT).
+He also reported that he could see across the GIWW to the south at this time, and that water was also going over the levee into the sub-basin north of the Lower Ninth Ward and St. Bernard Parish area.
+The elevation of this levee just south of the GIWW ranges from 11.1 to 15 ft (based on pre-storm LIDAR data adjusted to NAVD88 (2004.65).
+Further to the east at the Michoud power plant (Site 2) water was observed flowing over the levee about 1115 UTC (6:15 a.m.
+CDT), continuing to about 1500 UTC (10:20 a.m.
+CDT).
+It should be noted that when the observers were first able to see (shortly after 1100 UTC (6:00 a.m.
+CDT)), the levees were already overtopping.
+Therefore, the initiation of overtopping must have begun sometime prior to about 1115 UTC (6:15 a.m.
+CDT).
+Based on extrapolating the Paris Road USGS gauge up to a peak water level of 15.5 ft at 1315 UTC (8:15 a.m.
+CDT, the low spot in the levee would have began overtopping at about 1100 UTC (6:00 a.m.
+CDT) and likely earlier because of wave activity (Figure 129).
+Also, according to the extrapolated Paris Road USGS gauge, the overtopping of the 13-ft levee would have began about 1130 UTC (6:30 a.m.
+CDT).
 Once again, this would likely have been earlier because of wave activity.